MarcusHoltz/marcusholtz.github.io/_posts/2024-03-23-opnsense-wireguard-vpn.md

 * * *

-### WireGuard recieving a packet
+### WireGuard receiving a packet

-1. When an interface for `WireGuard` `recieves` a packet, this could be from port forwarding or an open interface, it attempts to identify it.
+1. When an interface for `WireGuard` `receives` a packet, this could be from port forwarding or an open interface, it attempts to identify it.

 2. The WireGuard interface checks the source IP address and port to determine `which` `peer` the packet is from.